Reducing reoffending

 The Somerset Youth Justice Partnership brings together statutory partners to ensure effective operation of the Youth Justice system in Somerset.

-The Partnership is led by the Somerset Youth Justice Partnership Board who work to co-ordinate the provision of Youth Justice services in Somerset by the Youth Justice Team and to ensure the effective contribution by partnership agencies to support the principle aim of the Youth Justice System (as defined by the Crime and Disorder Act 1998 (legislation.gov.uk) the prevention of offending by children and young people.
+The Partnership is led by the Somerset Youth Justice Partnership Board who work to co-ordinate the provision of Youth Justice services in Somerset by the Youth Justice Team and to ensure the effective contribution by partnership agencies to support the principal aim of the Youth Justice System (as defined by the Crime and Disorder Act 1998 (legislation.gov.uk) the prevention of offending by children and young people.

 This includes reducing the likelihood of reoffending by young people and the risk of harm that they can cause to other people and themselves.